Mochitto/type-config/README.md

 - [Extra 🐙](#extra-)

 ## Features
+- User-friendly config file format (everything is just a string for them!)
-- Define custom types for the validation of your config file's data, applied during parsing
+- Define custom types and have automatic validation of your config file's data
 - Automatic formatting of your config file
-- Possibility of recovering a corrupted (badly formatted) file
+- Possibility of recovering a corrupted (badly formatted) file, while the non-corrupted user's custom configuration
-- Merging configurations (useful when having CLI arguments and a config file)
+- Merging configurations (useful when having CLI arguments and a config file, or multiple config files)
 - Attaching error and help messages to each option, for clear and effective communication
 - Adding type hints to your configuration file to help you during development